 Package GPIO LVDS as GPIO

 BGA169 DDIO Pull-up

-BGA256 Schmitt Trigger

-Variable Drive Strength
+BGA256 Schmitt Trigger Variable Drive Strength Pull-up Pull-down Slew Rate

-Pull-up

-Pull-down

-Slew Rate

-Important: 易灵思 $^{@}$ recommends that you limit the number of LVDS as GPIO set as output and bidirectional to 16 per bank to avoid switching noise.
+Important: 易灵思® recommends that you limit the number of LVDS as GPIO set as output and bidirectional to 16 per bank to avoid switching noise.
 The Efinity software issues a warning if you exceed the recommended limit.

 During configuration, all GPIO pins excluding LVDS as GPIO are configured in weak pull-up mode.
+The LVDS as GPIO pins are tri-stated without a pull-up or pull-down resistor.

 During user mode, unused GPIO pins are tri-stated and configured in weak pull-up mode.
 You can change the default mode to weak pull-down in the Interface Designer.
+No glitches if the GPIO is configured as weak pull-up in user mode

-Note: Refer to Table 45: Single-Ended I/O Buffer Drive Strength Characteristics on page 40 for more information.
+Note: Refer to Table 45: Single-Ended I/O Buffer Drive Strength Characteristics on page 38 for more information.